India–Sri Lanka relations: Shared Tourism

 In the past, ferry services for tourists have been introduced and suspended repeatedly because of their low usage.
 The low usage of the old ferry services could be due to the high cost of the former services.
 As of now, the only way for tourists to access India from Sri Lanka is by air.

 In 2019 negotiations about ferry services between Colombo and Tuticorin and between Talaimannar and Rameshwaram began.
 There is also a proposal to operate a cruise/ferry service between Colombo and Kochi in Kerala.
 The Indian and Sri Lankan governments are working close together to connect the two neighboring countries better.

 The Sri Lankan minister of Tourism Development John Amaratunga indicates that a ferry service will help tourists from both sides to travel at a very low cost.
+India intends to promote increased investments within the economy of Sri Lanka, with a particular focus on pivotal sectors such as energy, tourism, and infrastructure.

-Security
+Military relations

 India and Sri Lanka signed an agreement allowing for the transfer of criminals serving prison sentences in the other country to be repatriated to serve the balance of their sentences in their home country.
 Sentenced persons from Kerala and Tamil Nadu have been transferred under the agreement from Sri Lanka to India.
 There are areas of cooperation where people to people contacts are focused.
 Sri Lanka and India has friendly relations through people's support also.
 It was seen that A. T. Ariyaratne in Sri Lanka helped in spreading non-violence and community service activities on Gandhian philosophy.
+India has reaffirmed its dedication to aiding Sri Lanka in its efforts to recover from its economic turmoil.

 Alleged RAW interference

-In 2015, the Sri Lankan Government expelled the country's RAW agent for the role played in uniting the opposition for the 2015 presidential election.
-In October 2018, President Sirisena alleged that Indian RAW was plotting his assassination.
-He made this comment in the cabinet meeting, after CID of Sri Lanka Police arrested an Indian national in September for the alleged assassination of Sirisena and former Defence Secretary Gotabaya Rajapaksa.
+In 2015, the Sri Lankan Government expelled an Indian RAW intelligence agent for the role played in uniting the opposition for the 2015 presidential election.
+In October 2018, President Sirisena alleged that the Indian RAW was plotting his assassination.
+He made this comment in the cabinet meeting, after CID of Sri Lanka Police arrested an Indian national in September for the alleged attempted assassination of Sirisena and former Defence Secretary Gotabaya Rajapaksa.
 After President Sirisena's comment on this, the media reported that the Indian High Commissioner met with the president, and Indian Prime Minister Narendra Modi had a telephone conversation with the president.